flipcoder/midimech/README.md

 - First create a virtual midi device with LoopMidi.
 Then set your DAW to use loopmidi instead of the linnstrument.
 Make sure the virtual device you set up has "loopmidi" in its device name, since this is how its detected by the program.

 - Set your LinnStrument to use ChPerRow mode.
+(Or alternatively, see the section *MPE* for getting the full MPE mode working).

 - Download the project by typing the following commands in terminal:
 ```